luca-heltai/bare-dealii-app/README.md

 application just as you would do with the deal.II library.

 Modify the TARGET variable in the CMakeLists.txt to your application name.
-Two libraries named ./tests/${TARGET}lib and ./tests/${TARGET}lib.g will be generated together with one executable per dimension, per build type.
+Two libraries named ./tests/lib${TARGET}.so and ./tests/lib${TARGET}.g will be generated together with one executable per dimension, per build type, i.e., a total of six executables, and two libraries.

 After you have compiled your application, you can run